-Bangladesh is one of the poorest countries in this world.
-From its independence Bangladesh is trying hard to alleviate poverty.
-Analysis of data on poverty in Bangladesh revealed that on an average 36.75 per cent of people were below poverty line in 1984 (Table-3).
-At that time poverty was severe and people often struggle for their basic needs.
+Bangladesh is one of the poorest countries in the world.
+Since its independence, Bangladesh is trying hard to alleviate poverty.
+Analysis of data on poverty in Bangladesh revealsd that on an average 36.75 per cent of people were below poverty line in 1984 (Table-3).
+At that time poverty was severe and people often struggled for their basic needs.
 Due to various policy initiatives of the Government it was reduced to 28 per cent in 1992.
-In that time period new window opens in front of Bangladesh like export promotion thus boosting industrial growth.
-And in 2000 poverty rate further fall to 20 percent.
-During that period Bangladesh has shown nice progress in poverty alleviation.
-Different NGO's expand micro credit program in rural area which helps poor people to be productive.
-Forest cover Data revealed that it witnessed a marginal decrease in the period from 1984 to 1992 (Table-3).
+In that time period new window opened in Bangladesh like export promotion thus boosting industrial growth.
+And, in 2000 poverty rate further fell to 20 percent.
+During that period

-Table-3: Poverty and Environmental indicators of Bangladesh
+Table 3: Poverty and Environmental indicators of Bangladesh